samiamlabs/minireach_docs/source/care_and_feeding.rst

 Charging
 --------

-The robot is charged by connecting a lab voltage supply set to 28.5V and limited to 10A.
+The truck is charged by connecting a lab voltage supply set to 28.5V and limited to 10A.

 .. warning::